Redskins' minority owners looking to sell stakes amid name-change dilemma: reports

 They own a combined 40 percent of the team

-Three minority owners of the Washington Redskins are looking to sell their shares due to their due to their different standpoint from majority owner Daniel Snyder, according to multiple reports.
+Three minority owners of the Washington Redskins are looking to sell their shares due to their different standpoints from majority owner Daniel Snyder, according to multiple reports.

 Robert Rothman, Dwight Schar and Fred Smith, who own a combined 40 percent of the team, are “not happy being a partner” with Snyder and have hired an investment firm to search for potential buyers of their shares, The Washington Post reported Sunday.